adrianjrg/sonarqube-on-pull-request-setup/README.md

 ### Build Breaker plugin for SonarQube ([download](https://github.com/SonarQubeCommunity/sonar-build-breaker))

-Lets SonarQube fail the jenkins build on certain conditions
+Lets SonarQube fail the jenkins build on certain conditions.
 When used from jenkins:
 ```
 sonar.buildbreaker.skip=(true|false)